 Jupiter’s Irregular Moons

-Table of names and absolute magnitudes H of the Irregular moons of Jupiter.
-The objects are ordered by orbit-dynamical group and by H. From H, object sizes can be estimated, see formula ‘D = …’ in note (7).
-In .png format.
+Table of names and absolute magnitudes H of 89 Irregular moons of Jupiter.
+The objects are ordered by orbit-dynamical group and by H. From H, object sizes can be estimated, see formula ‘D = …’ in note (7) or diameter table for Irregular moons on this page.

 List of Saturn Moons Names

-Screenshot (.jpg format) of my table of orbitals elements and physical properties of the Irregular moons of Saturn.
+Orbitals elements and physical properties of the 122 Irregular moons of Saturn announced until 2023.

 a,e,i Plot of Saturn’s Irregular Moons

-Polar plot (.png format) of the a,i (semi-major axis, inclination) space for the Irregular moons of Saturn known since 2007, adapted from Fig. 1 on page 412 in Denk et al. (2018).
+Polar plot of the a,i (semi-major axis, inclination) space for the 38 Irregular moons of Saturn known at the end of the Cassini mission in 2017, adapted from Fig. 1 on page 412 in Denk et al. (2018).
 The thin bars are proxies for the eccentricities e, by showing periapsis and apoapsis distances of each object.

 Updated: 31 Jan 2018